-Telling the difference between the two Kirkland Signature extra virgin olive oils requires a bit of insider info~otherwise, a bargain may not be a bargain after all……
+Differentiating between the two Kirkland extra virgin olive oils requires a bit of savvy attention to the bottles and labels.

 Since there are two Kirkland signature EVOOs, some might get confused (as I once did) as to how they are different.
 Although both are labeled “extra virgin,” the quality is not the same.

 A manager at Costco explained to me that the slimmer bottle on the left (a glass bottle) contains a higher quality EVOO~one suitable for tasting, drizzling on salads, or offered as a dipper for bread.
 This higher quality EVOO will have the word “Toscano” on the label.
 This Kirkland EVOO has received high marks in several EVOO rankings published over the last few years; however, olive oil is a harvested item, and crop quality can change from season to season.

 The bottle on the right is another Kirkland EVOO.
 It is labeled “extra virgin” olive oil and while it may technically qualify as such, it is not considered a superior EVOO.
 The Costco manager explained that this Kirkland EVOO is more suitable for cooking, salad dressings, and general uses.